Welcome to the Department of Instructional Systems and Workforce Development.

 Students may also complete the Veterans' Certificate Program that consists of 15 semester hours of coursework designed for anyone at any level who would like to serve veterans.

 Our faculty members have participated in many scholarly activities, including publication of numerous books and articles in national refereed journals and presentations at national and international conferences.
-Our students have received recognition through their participation and commitment to the three student organizations sponsored by the department.
+Our students have received recognition through their participation in the student organization sponsored by the department.
 ATMAE students won first place in the robotics competition two years in a row and placed first in the report competition as well.
-Pi Omega Pi members have placed in the top ten in their competition for more than ten years, and in 2011 and 2015 the Alpha Pi chapter earned first place in the national competition.
-The Phi Beta Lambda chapter is very active at the local, state, and national levels and continues to bring home top awards at the state and national levels.
 We are very proud of our students and their contributions to their student organizations and appreciate the commitment of their faculty advisers.

 Our department is very fortunate to have three scholarships endowed by generous donors for students in the Department of Instructional Systems and Workforce Development.
 Other College of Education and university scholarships are available to our students as well.